OpenSuSE Man Pages

 You can, of course, easily return to any window and reapply different

-colors or turn colors Off completely with the 'z' toggle.
+colors or turn colors Off completely with the `z' toggle.

-rent as you return to the top display.
+made current as you return to the top display.

 5. ALTERNATE-DISPLAY Provisions